numblr/glaciertools/README.md

     treehash [-b|--block <size>] [-a|--alg <alg>] [-v|--verbose <level>] <file>

     -b --block       size of the leave data blocks in bytes, defaults to 1M. can be postfixed with K, M, G, T, P, E, k, m, g, t, p, or e, see the '--block' option of the 'parallel' command for details.
     -a --alg         hash algorithm to use, defaults to 'sha256'.
-Supported algorithms are the ones supported by 'openssl dgst' -v --verbose  print diagnostic messages to stderr if level is large then 0 -h --help     print help message
+Supported algorithms are the ones supported by 'openssl dgst' -v  --verbosity  print diagnostic messages to stderr if level is large then 0:
+                      * level 1: Print the entire tree
+                      * level 2: Print debug information
+    -h --help        print help message

 The script calculates the hash purely from the provided file and does not create any temporary files nor does it require that the chunks of the file are present